 As the movie starts, we see events through the eyes of Jean-Dominique Bauby.
 He's just awakened from a coma and is unaware of where he is or what has happened.
 He learns with us, that, although a relatively young man, he has suffered a stroke that has left him completely paralyzed.
-The only thing he can movie is his eyes, and one of them is infected, soon to be lost.
-Bauby, aided no doubt, by his money an fame as the editor of Elle magazine, is given the best treatment possible at the hospital at which he is staying.
-While at first his thoughts are suicidal, thanks to his friends, the hospital staff, his children and most of all, the women in his life, Bauby finds the will to carry on with life.
+The only thing he can move is his eyes, and one of them is infected, soon to be lost.
+Bauby, aided no doubt by his money and fame as the editor of Elle magazine, is given the best treatment possible at the hospital at which he is staying.
+While at first his thoughts are suicidal, thanks to his friends, the hospital staff, his children, and most of all the women in his life, Bauby finds the will to carry on.
 He also, with the help of the method devised by his speech therapist, decides to write a book about his experiences.
 He is able to "write" the book by having his assistant recite the alphabet and he will blink once when she gets to the right letter.
 In this painstaking manner, they are able to create with painstaking slowness, his novel.

 This story could so easily have been nothing more than a "disease of the week" made-for-TV movie, filled with melodrama.
 It could also have been quite boring.
 I mean, watching a guy blink out a book doesn't sound like the most riveting idea for a movie.
 However, this movie has been filmed in such a way that boring is the last thing it ever is.
 And it steers far clear of mere melodrama.